Damaji: Life

+Vitthala, and that he was now ready to face the consequences of his actions, even if shameful the consequences may be.

-Vithoba disguises him as a Mahar (outcaste) and reaches the sultan's court in Bidar.
-Vithoba introduces himself as a child who was brought up in Damaji's house and works as his servant.
-He presents the minister a letter in Damaji's handwriting.
-The letter reads how Damaji sold the grain for high prices when food had become scarce in the famine, thus increases the sultan's earnings.
-Further, it said that he had sent his servant with the money and the accounts.
-Vithoba presents the king with a small bag of gold, but when opened, the "countless" coins flow out of it.
-The sultan is pleased and accepts the money.
-He gives Vitoba a receipt of the money received and sends many gifts to Damaji with Vithoba.
+Vithoba disguised himself as a Mahar (outcaste) and reached the sultan's court in Bidar.
+Vithoba introduced himself as a child who was brought up in Damaji's house and claims to work as his servant back home.
+He presented the minister a letter in Damaji's handwriting, with the letter reading how Damaji had sold the grain for high prices when food was scarce, therefore increasing the earnings of the sultan; after all, food would grow every year, but such an opportunity was rare.
+Vithoba presented the king a small bag of gold, but when the bag was opened, "countless coins flowed out of it".
+The Sultan was pleased and calmed, and permitted Vithoba to leave with many gifts.

-The next day, Damaji arrives at the royal court.
-The sultan embraces him and tells about his Mahar messenger.
-Damaji realizes that Vithoba rescued him assuming the form of a Mahar and sings a panegyric in honour of the god.
-The sultan is astonished and praises Damaji, due to whom, the sultan met God.
+The next day, Damaji arrived at the royal court.
+The sultan embraced him warmly, and told about his Mahar messenger.

+Damaji, at first astonished, realised that it was none but Vithoba who had taken the form of a Mahar to save the hopeless Pant, who had had no other help.
+He then sings a panegyric in honour of the god.
+The sultan is astonished and praises Damaji, due to whom, the sultan had met God himself.

 Damaji asks permission to leave the sultan's service, the sultan consents saying that God was now Damaji's debtor.
 Damaji settles in Pandharpur with his family and serves the god and sings kirtans in his honour.